LukeHackett/aws-certificated-security-speciality-study-notes/chapter-10/README.md

 - You can leverage AWS Serverless services to automate incident response processes, ensuring that the Cloud Operation, infrastructure, Security Operation, and DevSecOps teams are involved in it's development.

 - Prepare and train incident response processes in advance, by creating runbooks and playbooks, as well as considering executing gamedays and cyberattack simulations.
 Do not wait for a real incident to prepare your team.

+#### Penetration Testing

+AWS permits penetration testing against * services including EC", NAT Gateways, ELB, RDS, Aurora and API Gateway.
+No additional authorisation is required.

+AWS does not allow DDoS attacks, port flooding attacks against it's services.
+For all other testing scenarios, you should contact AWS in order to obtain the correct authorisation.